2021 Empowering Libraries Year in Review - Internet Archive Blogs

 Donations

 - The Internet Archive has continued its donations program, receiving media that libraries can no longer house for preservation and digitization.
-About the donations program, including an informational webinar.
+Learn more about the donations program through an informational webinar.

 - The Internet Archive is now the preservation home of the Michelson Cinema Research Library, the collection curated by famed cinema librarian and researcher Lillian Michelson.